jrheiner/neo4j_katacoda/neo4j_case_study/step4.md

 To understand what the above command does in detail, let's look at the different parts:

-1. `LOAD CSV WITH HEADERS FROM 'file:///netflix_titles.csv' AS row` loads the CSV file from the /neo4j/data/ directory in the Docker container and parses the single lines. `AS row` saves the values of a single line in the variable `row` so we can access them in the rest of the query.
+1. `LOAD CSV WITH HEADERS FROM 'file:///netflix_titles.csv' AS row` loads the CSV file from the /neo4j/data/ directory in the Docker container and parses the single lines. `AS row` saves the values of a single line in the variable `row` so we can access them in the rest of the query. ("Cypher Query Language - Developer Guides", 2022)

-2. `CREATE (movie:Movie {id: row.show_id, name: row.title})` creates a single node with "Movie" label and sets the properties `name` and `id` using the data from the CSV line.
+2. `CREATE (movie:Movie {id: row.show_id, name: row.title})` creates a single node with "Movie" label and sets the properties `name` and `id` using the data from the CSV line.  ("Cypher Query Language - Developer Guides", 2022)

 3. `UNWIND split(row.director, ',') as d` splits a string containing multiple directors into single variables.
 This way, we can create a single node for each director when a single CSV line contains multiple.
-For example, `"Lilly Wachowski, Lana Wachowski"` is split into `"Lilly Wachowski"` and `"Lana Wachowski"`.
+For example, `"Lilly Wachowski, Lana Wachowski"` is split into `"Lilly Wachowski"` and `"Lana Wachowski"`. ("Cypher Query Language - Developer Guides", 2022)

 4. `MERGE (director:Person {name: d})` creates a node with the "Person" label.
 However, different to the `CREATE`, `MERGE` checks if the node already exists.
 For instance, if the same person directs two movies, we only want to add a single node for that person.
-This is why `MERGE` is used here instead of `CREATE`.
+This is why `MERGE` is used here instead of `CREATE`. ("Cypher Query Language - Developer Guides", 2022)

 5. `MERGE (director)-[:DIRECTED]->(movie)` creates a relationship between a single director node and the movie node that was created in bullet point 2.
 Like before, we use the `MERGE` command to only create the relationship if it does not exist.
-Therefore, we avoid duplicate relationships representing the same information.
+Therefore, we avoid duplicate relationships representing the same information. ("Cypher Query Language - Developer Guides", 2022)

 The commands from 3, 4, and 5 are repeated to add nodes and relationships for all actors and genres of a movie.
 This is done for each line in the CSV file.